-Lift-augmenting devices include trailing-edge flaps, leading-edge flaps (slats), and slots.
-Lift-decreasing devices consist primarily of spoilers and speed brakes.
+These devices can be divided into two primary categories: lift-augmenting devices and lift-decreasing devices.
+Lift-augmenting devices include trailing-edge flaps, leading-edge slats, and slots.
+Lift-decreasing devices include spoilers and speed brakes.

 Lift-Augmenting Devices